pixa-pics/UTFzap/README.md

 after another and share the same high byte most of the time.
 Utfz assumes the high byte is equal to `00` and changes it every time it encounters a `00`.

-With utfz, the first word becomes:
+With utfzap, the first word becomes:

 ```
 48 65 6c 6c 6f